The PAVMT has nine directors, including its officers. Collectively, they serve as the board of directors.

 Legislative/Advocacy Committee Co-chair

 Melinda is the legislative co-chair of the PAVMT.
-She is employed at Baylor Scott White in Round Rock, Texas, in the Neurology department treating migraines and other headache disorders.
+She is employed at Baylor Scott White in Round Rock, Texas, in the Neurology department treating migraines and other neurological disorders.
 Mel is also the manager of APPs in Specialty Medicine and APP Hospitalists in the Austin/Round Rock Region.
-With fellow PA Jennifer Boos, Mel developed the telemedicine service within the Neurology department.
-The COVID crisis put a new focus on telemedicine.
+The COVID crisis put a new focus on telemedicine in the Neurology department.
 Mel was already well versed in telemedicine, so she was recruited to help teach over 400 providers how to use telemedicine.
 She held one-on-one sessions, group classes, and created a chat board, assigning other PAs to help her monitor and answer questions.
 She has continued to teach providers by driving to various locations in the Austin area to hold group sessions.
 In Texas, Mel was the founding PA board member of the Texas Physician Health Program and is now the current secretary of the Texas PA Regulatory Board.
-After more than a year of diligent pursuit, her goal of the Texas PA Board joining the Federation of State Medical Boards (FSMB) was realized.
 She has served in multiple elected and appointed positions in the Texas Academy of PAs, the American Academy of PAs, and sat on an FDA Advisory Commission.
-She continues to support legislative efforts in her state that allow PAs to practice at the top of their experience and license and thereby expand access to care for those in need.
+She continues to support legislative efforts in nationally and in Texas that allow PAs to practice at the top of their experience and license and thereby expand access to care for those in need.
 Mel is passionate about telemedicine and the Telemedicine Revolution!